 A student guide is also allocated to each new arrival to help them to find their way around during the first few days of their time here.

-Students are placed into one of eight mixed ability tutor groups (average size 27) after consultation with primary school staff.
+Students are placed into one of nine mixed ability tutor groups (average size 27) after consultation with primary school staff.

 Each group is allocated a tutor who is responsible for overseeing the progress, welfare and development of each student in the group.
 Tutors remain with their group for the full five years of compulsory schooling.
 Tutors meet their tutor groups daily for registration, once per fortnight for a tutor period and once per week for an assembly.